-"MySingleContainerWebApp.d11"] tells Docker to run a .NET Core application.
-If you are using the SDK and the .NET CLI (dotnet CLI) to build and run the .NET application, this setting would be different.
+"MySingleContainerWebApp.dll"] tells Docker to run a .NET Core app.
+If you are using the SDK and the .NET CLI (dotnet CLI) to build and run the .NET app, this setting would be different.
 The bottom line is that the ENTRYPOINT line and other settings will be different depending on the language and platform you choose for your application.